The first device that I created was made using the casing of a defective internet radio,

 (my 3D printer is an FDM model from Anycubic); the

 OpenSCAD and STL files are available for replication.
-This
+This extension is suitable for both the 7-inch and 10-inch versions of the case.

 If you want to use the housing extension for something else, you can adjust its depth by changing the variable za.
 If